 Admittedly, I have a thing for tulips.
 First, they offer a bright burst of color after a long, gray winter.
-Secondly, tulips and travel go together, and there’s always a new festival to fill my calendar.
-The Holland, Michigan tulips are fun for all ages – and I should know because we took a multi-generational trip to Holland, Michigan Tulip Time.
+Secondly, tulips and travel go together – there’s always a new festival to fill my calendar.
+Lastly, the Holland, Michigan tulips are fun for all ages – and I should know because we took a multi-generational trip to Holland, Michigan Tulip Time.
+Here’s my guide to visiting Holland, Michigan during Tulip Time.

 Where and when to visit Holland, Michigan